 TechPoint works with the Governor’s Workforce Cabinet’s Office of Career and Technical Education and Conexus to provide Education Readiness Grants.
 Awarded schools may receive funding to purchase hardware and/or software that create foundational exposure to the cybersecurity and software development technology being adopted today.

 Grant applications are reviewed by an advisory committee.
 The committee is made up of post-secondary, industry and state leadership partners who represent various industry sectors, technology competencies and geographic diversity.
-Applications are open through February 15, 2023.
-See FAQs here.
+Applications are expected to open in January 2024.
+See FAQs from the 2023 application here.